Einstein Manifolds As Yang-Mills Instantons: Introduction

-In this paper we will systematically apply the gauge theory formulation of Einstein gravity to four-dimensional Riemannian manifolds and consolidate the chiral splitting of Lorentz group and the Hodge-$*$ decomposition of two-forms into the gauge theory formulation.
-A remarkable result, stated as a lemma in Section 2, comes out which sheds light on why the action of Einstein gravity is linear in curvature tensors in contrast to the quadratic action of Yang-Mills theory in spite of a close similarity to gauge theory and directly reveals the topological aspects of Einstein manifolds.
-We want to emphasize that our result is valid for general Einstein manifolds which are not addressed so far and thus completely generalizes the result for half-flat manifolds (so-called the gravitational instantons) which has been well-established as presented in a renowned review \cite{egh-report} and a textbook \ct{besse}.
-Moreover our result directs a new understanding to the Einstein equations.
+In this paper we will systematically apply the gauge theory formulation of Einstein gravity to four-dimensional Riemannian manifolds and consolidate the chiral splitting of Lorentz group and the Hodge decomposition of two-forms into the gauge theory formulation.
+A remarkable result, stated as a lemma in Sec.
+2, comes out which sheds light on why the action of Einstein gravity is linear in curvature tensors in contrast to the quadratic action of Yang-Mills theory in spite of a close similarity to gauge theory.
+It directly reveals the topological aspects of Einstein manifolds.
+It may be emphasized that our result is valid for general Einstein manifolds with a spin structure and thus generalizes the result for half-flat manifolds (the so-called gravitational instantons) which has been well-established as presented in a renowned review \cite{egh-report} and a textbook \ct{besse}.
+Our result also directs a new understanding to the Einstein equations.

 The paper is organized as follows.